Why 80% of Dropping Odds Alerts are Useless

 If you are new to the dropping odds strategy you can expect to place one bet for every five alerts.
 If you’re more experienced and have knowledge of ‘prime times’ and ‘fruitful markets’ then you will be able to improve significantly on that but even then you’ll still have to sift through alerts that don’t lead to a bet.
 You may even have times when you go on a streak of 10-15 ‘dud’ alerts but that is par for the course.
 Remember we get paid for placing good bets but don’t lose money for allowing bad bets to pass us by.
 Remain disciplined and don’t be disheartened by dry spells.
 It's also worth mentioning that your alert-to-bet ratio is going to vary massively on what country you are in and what bookmakers you have access to so don't think you're doing something wrong if someone has a better ratio than you because it may well just be because they have different market conditions.

-With that being said, in this article, I’m going to look at the two main reasons why an alert might not lead to a bet and how we can improve our alert-to-bet ratio by using some simple tricks and ideas.
+With that being said, in this guide, I’m going to look at the two main reasons why an alert might not lead to a bet and how we can improve our alert-to-bet ratio by using some simple tricks and ideas.

 Reason 1: The Soft Bookmakers Have Already Dropped Their Odds